 Thus, the encounter serves merely as a justification for the film’s pretentious two-word title: Not even Federal Express workers are indispensable.

 Alan Silvestri’s music returns later on to help elevate Cast Away’s tacked-on whimsical finale – a “fateful” contrivance that feels more like a poor imitation of Krzysztof Kieslowski’s Three Colors: Red than the intended moment of epiphany in the spiritual journey of our hero.

 Yet, contrived or not, this reviewer was moved in spite of his better judgment, partly because of Silvestri’s haunting melody and partly because of Tom Hanks’ touching, minimalist look of renewed hope.

 Screenplay: William Broyles Jr.

 Cast: Tom Hanks.
 Helen Hunt.
 Lari White.
 Nick Searcy.
 Jenifer Lewis.
 Nan Martin.
 Vince Martin.
 Geoffrey Blake.
 Chris Noth.
 David Allen Brooks.

 Cinematography: Don Burgess.
 Film Editing: Arthur Schmidt.
 Music: Alan Silvestri.
 Production Design: Rick Carter.
-Producer: Robert Zemeckis, Jack Rapke, Tom Hanks, and Steve Starkey.
+Producers: Robert Zemeckis, Jack Rapke, Tom Hanks, and Steve Starkey.

 If you liked “Cast Away Movie: Gone & Forgotten Tom Hanks Carries Would-Be Existential Drama,” check out:

-- “‘Road to Perdition’ Movie: Tom Hanks + Paul Newman Acting Showcase.”
+- “‘Road to Perdition’ Movie: Implausible Narrative Mars Tom Hanks + Paul Newman Showcase.”

 - “‘Captain Phillips’ Movie: Tom Hanks Thriller Misses Forest for the Trees.”